SilverTick/Python/Beginner_Python_Cheatsheet/readme.md

 - _file_ for filenames
 - _database_ for databases

-I usually use pandas where possible, just because it is so much more efficient and straightforward.
+I use quite a fair bit of pandas (it's a library for the uninitiated), just because it is so much more efficient and straightforward.

 This is very much still a work in progress so do pardon the messiness for now.
 I am also just still learning so if there are any areas of improvement, please do share.